dongyutq/AppicAdSpecs-Adapter/README.md

     pod install

 ## Notes
->1.The AppicAdAdapter depends on both:
+>• The AppicAdAdapter depends on both:
+>
->2.AppicAd-SDK (provided through the private specs repo above)
+>>AppicAd-SDK (provided through the private specs repo above)
+>>
->3.AppLovinSDK (public CocoaPods repo)
+>>AppLovinSDK (public CocoaPods repo)
+>
->4.Make sure to include the private specs source (AppicAdSpecs) in your Podfile, otherwise CocoaPods will not be able to resolve AppicAd-SDK.
+>• Make sure to include the private specs source (AppicAdSpecs) in your Podfile, otherwise CocoaPods will not be able to resolve AppicAd-SDK.